Check out Mt. Anthony trails on Trailforks

 -Many of the older logging roads and trails are not maintained by BATS.
 Some of the trail names that were on this old system, and in use by BATS, and some are not.

 -There is a network of mowed paths that were maintained by Southern Vermont College.
 The trails are currently being maintained by SVMC.

 Trails are rated in difficulty similar to ski trails.
-The rating is on the map, but the rating color is different than the color the trail is blazed (markings on trees with our logo on them):
+The rating is on our map.
+The rating color is different than the trail blazes (plastic diamonds on trees/posts).